Charles II of Spain: Succession conflict and death

-Marie Louise was blamed for Charles' failure to produce an heir, while primitive fertility treatments gave her severe intestinal problems.
-She died in February 1689, shortly after the outbreak of the Nine Years' War with France.
-On the basis of her recorded symptoms, modern doctors believe her illness was almost certainly appendicitis.
+Blamed for Charles's failure to produce an heir, Marie Louise was subjected to primitive fertility treatments that caused her severe health problems.
+She died in February 1689, shortly after the outbreak of the Nine Years' War with France, probably from appendicitis.
 (Note: Despite contemporary suggestions of poison, this claim was extremely common in an era when many illnesses were poorly understood.)
 A new wife was selected from a family famous for its fertility, Maria Anna of Neuburg, daughter of Philip William, Elector Palatine, and sister-in-law to Emperor Leopold.
 A proxy marriage took place in August 1689 before a formal ceremony in May 1690.

-Maria Anna also failed to produce an heir, almost certainly because Charles was by now physically incapable of doing so; his autopsy later revealed his sole remaining testicle was atrophied.
+Maria Anna also failed to produce an heir, almost certainly because Charles was incapable of doing so, as his autopsy later revealed his sole remaining testicle was atrophied.
 His mother died on 16 May 1696, by which time Charles' health was clearly failing, making the succession increasingly urgent.
 Since the Crown of Spain passed according to cognatic primogeniture, it could be inherited through the female line.
-This enabled Charles' sisters Maria Theresa (1638–1683) and Margaret Theresa to pass their rights to the children of their marriages with Louis XIV and Emperor Leopold.
-However, to prevent a union between Spain and France, Maria Theresa had renounced her inheritance rights on her marriage; in return, Louis was promised a dowry of 500,000 gold écus, a huge sum that was never paid.
+This enabled Charles' sisters Maria Theresa and Margaret Theresa to pass their rights to the children of their marriages with Louis XIV and Emperor Leopold.
+However, to prevent a union between Spain and France, Maria Theresa had renounced her inheritance rights on her marriage, in return for which Louis was promised a dowry of 500,000 gold écus, a huge sum that was never paid.